Meet the Maker: The inspiration and process behind my linocut prints

 Where do you work?

-I love the quality of light, even in the greyest day.
-I have windows overlooking my garden so it brings the outdoors in.
+I love the quality of light, even on the greyest day.
+I have windows overlooking my garden, so it brings the outdoors in.
 It’s such a relaxed place to work.
 Listening to birdsong is quite idyllic.
+Find out more about my studio make over here.

 When it goes wrong